 First Meeting & Fees

-Our first meeting in order to get to know each other takes about 30 min and it is for free.
+Our first meeting in order to get to know each other takes about 30 min or less and it is for free.

 Private pay patients pay fees directly to me without using insurance.
 This is ideal for those who prefer for their insurance companies to not have access to their mental health information or who do not have mental health insurance coverage.
-My individual therapy rate is € 75,- per 50-minute session.
+My individual therapy rate is € 85,- per 55-minute session for those who are insured by the public healthcare system.

 I have some amount of hours available for students or sliding scale patients who need a lower rate due to financial concerns.
 I host these appointments generally in non-evening hours.
-The lowest fee of the sliding-scale arrangement is € 60,-.
-For couples therapy sessions, the rate is € 140,- per 90- minute sessions.
+The lowest fee for the sliding-scale arrangement is € 65,-.
+For couples therapy sessions, the rate is € 160,- per 90- minute session.

 There is a possibility of a partial reimbursement by Austrian health insurance depending on the type of health insurance you have.
 WGKK refunds € 28,- per session.
 The client pays the full amount, and the health insurance transfers the money to the client’s bank account - on the basis of the submitted bills for psychotherapy and a confirmation from the general practitioner.